Resources for health and self-awareness

 - Health risk assessment tests can help establish your level of overall well-being.
 Check out how to establish your “Health Quotient” via RealAge.

 - Interested in information about club drugs like ecstasy, crystal, etc.?
-Visit clubdrugs.org, a service of the National Institute for Drug Abuse.
+Visit the National Institute for Drug Abuse.

 - Worried about drinking?
 Here’s a self-assessment for alcohol problems from the National Council on Alcoholism.